 - How did you satisfy those needs and help the customer meet their goals?

-A final thing you could do is simply follow up with the customer in the case study and update your case study a few months down the road to show how your products / services are continuing to have long term benefits for the customer.
-This would give readers the opportunity to see that your goal is not only to help with immediate needs, but also to ensure long term results.
+This gives readers the opportunity to see that your goal is not only to help with immediate needs, but also to ensure long term results.

 - Bulleted lists